Limoneira (NASDAQ:LMNR) Research Coverage Started at Seaport Global Securities

-Seaport Global Securities started coverage on shares of Limoneira (NASDAQ:LMNR) in a research report released on Friday, The Fly reports.
-The firm issued a neutral rating on the stock.
+Equities research analysts at Seaport Global Securities started coverage on shares of Limoneira (NASDAQ:LMNR) in a research note issued on Thursday.
+The firm set a “neutral” rating on the stock.

-Separately, Zacks Investment Research lowered shares of Limoneira from a hold rating to a sell rating in a report on Wednesday, January 13th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-Limoneira currently has an average rating of Hold and an average price target of $18.20.
+Separately, Zacks Investment Research cut Limoneira from a “hold” rating to a “sell” rating in a research report on Wednesday, January 13th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $18.20.

-Several large investors have recently made changes to their positions in the stock.
-BlackRock Inc. grew its position in shares of Limoneira by 4.9% during the 4th quarter.
-BlackRock Inc. now owns 1,125,892 shares of the company’s stock valued at $18,746,000 after buying an additional 52,361 shares during the last quarter.
-First Wilshire Securities Management Inc. boosted its stake in Limoneira by 152.2% during the 4th quarter.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+First Wilshire Securities Management Inc. boosted its stake in shares of Limoneira by 152.2% during the fourth quarter.
 First Wilshire Securities Management Inc. now owns 352,463 shares of the company’s stock valued at $5,869,000 after purchasing an additional 212,733 shares during the period.
-Jupiter Asset Management Ltd. boosted its stake in Limoneira by 24.8% during the 3rd quarter.
+BlackRock Inc. boosted its stake in shares of Limoneira by 4.9% during the fourth quarter.
+BlackRock Inc. now owns 1,125,892 shares of the company’s stock valued at $18,746,000 after purchasing an additional 52,361 shares during the period.
+Jupiter Asset Management Ltd. boosted its stake in shares of Limoneira by 24.8% during the third quarter.
 Jupiter Asset Management Ltd. now owns 252,016 shares of the company’s stock valued at $3,606,000 after purchasing an additional 50,000 shares during the period.
-Bank of New York Mellon Corp boosted its stake in Limoneira by 35.4% during the 4th quarter.
+JPMorgan Chase & Co. boosted its stake in shares of Limoneira by 537.6% during the fourth quarter.
+JPMorgan Chase & Co. now owns 38,685 shares of the company’s stock valued at $644,000 after purchasing an additional 32,618 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its stake in shares of Limoneira by 35.4% during the fourth quarter.
 Bank of New York Mellon Corp now owns 111,339 shares of the company’s stock valued at $1,853,000 after purchasing an additional 29,119 shares during the period.
-Finally, Wells Fargo & Company MN boosted its stake in Limoneira by 8.4% during the 4th quarter.
-Wells Fargo & Company MN now owns 45,903 shares of the company’s stock valued at $764,000 after purchasing an additional 3,558 shares during the period.
 52.88% of the stock is owned by institutional investors and hedge funds.

 Limoneira Company Profile

 Limoneira Company operates as an agribusiness and real estate development company in the United States and internationally.
-The company operates through six segments: Fresh Lemons, Lemon Packing, Avocados, Other Agribusiness, Rental Operations, and Real Estate Development.
+The company operates through four segments: Fresh Lemons, Lemon Packing, Avocados, and Other Agribusiness.
 It grows, processes, packs, markets, and sells lemons.
+The company also grows avocado, oranges, and specialty citrus and other crops, including Moro blood oranges, Cara Cara oranges, Minneola tangelos, Star Ruby grapefruit, pummelos, pistachios, and wine grapes.

 Receive News & Ratings for Limoneira Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Limoneira and related companies with MarketBeat.com's FREE daily email newsletter.